dshcheung/WDI_HK_9/04-server-applications/rails-sessions-custom-auth-lesson/readme.md

 In the third method `/cookies/example_3`, we print the content of the cookies on the server and then we delete a cookie called `:user_name`

 Cookies can be set on both the client and the server side, and they can be read by both, too.
 Remember, they are used to keep the state of a user through many requests.

-## Cookies Recap - Discussion

-> Note: Since this is a long Demo/Codealong (if you choose to make it a Codealong).
-Take five minutes to pause and ask some questions that will check for student understanding and slowly review or re-explain topics that students may have missed.

 ## Demo/Codeaong - Implement session using cookies